 One of EE1-related proposals shows reasonable-speed encoder which decides about content adaptive enabling of RPR, and so allows to obtain compression gain and have no cross of RD-curves w/o multi-pass.
 It is highly recommended to combine this of similar technology with NN-based super resolution in future EE (if any) to be able eventually compare average (not only 4K) gain of all NN-based tools (including super-resolution).

-Subsequent figures need change from v2